2011 Tasmanian Legislative Council periodic election: Launceston

+Launceston Results

 Murchison

 Sitting independent MLC Ruth Forrest was the sole nominee for the election in Murchison, which she had held since 2005.
 She was thus declared re-elected unopposed.

+Murchison Results

 Rumney

 Rumney had been held since 1999 by Labor MLC and Children's Services Minister Lin Thorp, who was elected in 2005 with a primary vote majority.
 The only party to preselect an opponent was the Greens, who nominated schoolteacher Penelope Ann; however, Tony Mulder, an independent candidate, was a past candidate for the Liberal Party.
 Other independents included former Children's Commissioner Paul Mason, former Labor member Cate Clark, and business analyst and serial candidate John Forster.

+Rumney Results

 Derwent by-election

 Labor MLC and Treasurer Michael Aird had held the seat of Derwent since 1995, and the seat had been in Labor hands since 1979.
 Aird announced his retirement on 9 November 2010 and formally resigned from the Legislative Council on 6 December 2010.
 As his replacement, Labor preselected Craig Farrell, the Deputy Mayor of Derwent Valley Council.
 The Greens selected Phillip Bingley, while independent candidates included retailer Ray Williams, Glenorchy Alderman Jenny Branch (a former Liberal Party candidate), and Central Highlands Councillor Deirdre Flint.